The 7 Best Budget Studio Monitors for Home Studios (2022)

 My budget pick is the Mackie Studio Monitor CR3 (Pair).
 If you want an even more affordable yet satisfying option then I suggest you give these a try, a pretty well-rounded set.

 - The 7 Best Budget Studio Monitors (2022)

 - 1. JBL Professional 305P MkII

 - 3. Presonus Eris E3.5-3.5" Near Field Studio Monitors (Pair)

 - 4. Yamaha HS5 Powered Studio Monitor

 - Studio Monitors – Frequently Asked Questions

 JBL 305P MkII is a great, mid-range, powered studio monitor for all purposes.
-It comes as a single monitor, so beware that you would need to buy two to get a pair.
-You can get these with 5”, 6” and 8” woofer, depending on what you need.
+It comes as a single monitor device, so beware that you would need to buy two to get a pair.
+You can get these with 5”, 6”, and 8” woofers, depending on what you need.
 For the connection, you can use XLR and TRS inputs which are balanced.